-Prerequisites: Students should have successfully completed a general high school chemistry course and Algebra II.
+Students should have successfully completed a general

+high school chemistry course and Algebra II.

-Content: The AP Chemistry course provides students with a college-level foundation to support future advanced course work in chemistry.
-Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore topics such as: atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics, and equilibrium.
+This yearlong course provides students with a collegelevel foundation to support future advanced course work in chemistry.
+Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore topics such as atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics, and equilibrium.